SucksToBeAnik/todo-API/README.md

 `NOTE`

-The api could not be hosted on Render due to the service not being to install some required version of python packages needed for Supabase to run.
+The api could not be hosted on Render due to the service not being able to install some required version of python packages needed for Supabase to run.